martinaguero/mozo/README.md

 Fig. 2 - Relation between modules in a module-info descriptor.

-The service algorithm iterates the references to modules until reaching the closure or the level of depth established in configuration.
-To survey the dependencies of each module, first, the descriptor file is extracted remotely, and then, it is decompiled with the javap program (that is part of the JDK).
+The service algorithm iterates the references to modules until reaching the closure or the level of depth established in the configuration.
+To survey the dependencies of each module, first, the descriptor file is extracted remotely, and then, it is decompiled with the javap program (part of the JDK).
 See in the following diagram the dynamic interaction between the client (development environment), the middleware and the repositories:

 Fig. 3 - Dynamic representation.

-The JSON file has all the paths to the modules.
 This service extracts compressed files from remote repositories with the [RemoteZip] subproject.
 In order to optimize the response time to locate modules, the service extracts portions of bytes from servers that implements RFC 2616.
 With this feature, only the portion of bytes that represents the module descriptor is transferred from the repositories to the middleware.

 ## Summary
-With this technology, the service receives high-level dependency resolution requests (modules) from a thin client and, after "visiting" the repositories in search for all the required modules, it returns a list of paths to those dependencies.
+With this technology, the service receives high-level dependency resolution requests (modules) from a thin client and, after "visiting" the repositories in search for all the required modules, it returns a list of paths to those dependencies (JSON).
 The middleware extracts the descriptors, analyzes its dependencies recursively, until the module tree is completed.
 Finally, with the dependencies tree and its paths, the client begins the transfer from the repositories.

 ### Conceptual advantages